Published

 Some cash buyers may make better offers or have perks that work better for your situation.
 For example, Offerpad allows you to stay three days beyond your closing date for free.

-If you decide to list on the open market instead, Clever can connect you to a top local agent for a 1.5% listing fee — about half the typical listing commission.
+If you're looking to save time, a free service like Clever Offers can help.
+Simply tell their team about your property, and they'll gather multiple competing offers from serious cash buyers in their network.
+If you decide to list on the open market instead, they can connect you to a top local agent for a 1.5% listing fee — about half the typical listing commission.

 Top companies for guaranteed cash offers